SparrowOchon/Threaded-CSRF-Bruteforker/README.md

 **Credits**
-Tool was written by J3wker
+Tool was written by J3wker aka "Omri Baso"